How to Maintenance your E-bike/E-scooter

 Before riding your e-bike or e-scooter, take a few minutes to check for loose screws or bolts, flat or underinflated tires, brake issues, and any gear-shifting problems.
 Tire pressure can change with weather and temperature, so we recommend keeping your tires properly inflated, usually slightly below the maximum PSI listed on the tire sidewall, about 5 PSI under if appropriate for your ride.
 After each ride, inspect your bike or scooter for possible damage, loose components, or unusual wear, and gently clean any visible dirt or debris around the frame, drivetrain, battery area, charging port, and electrical components to help keep your ride safe, smooth, and reliable.

-We often recommend after each season to have a fully tune-up with us, which helps to inspect every component of the ebike and fully refresh it.
+We often recommend after each season to have a full tune-up with us, which helps to inspect every component of the ebike and fully refresh it.

 Schedule an appointment here